basecamp/trix/README.md

 You can spawn a development web server to work on Trix in a more convenient fashion.
 Instead of manually rebuilding the source each time, just reload a page in your browser to see your changes.

-To develop in-browser, run the `bin/rackup` command and visit the displayed URL.
+To develop in-browser, run `bin/setup` and follow the displayed instructions.

 ### Running Tests